gwdistsys18/dist-sys-practice/README.md

 * Setting up a simple Lambda function (Python) that interacts with Amazon API Gateway
 * This lab is similar to the one above.
 Instead of interacting with S3, this lambda function handles the REST coming from API Gateway.
 API call is a good pratice for different components of a microservice application.
 10. AWS Tutorial: Build a Serverless Web Application
+* To host a static website, simply upload everything to S3 bucket, enable public access (json for permission rules) and configure the bucket as "staic website hosting"
+* Cognito can be used for user verification by sending out email with verification code
+* Having issue when deploying the API Gateway.
+The lambda function cannot get proper request.
+This is tutorial is another example for outdated + having issue